lexpert20/MySiri/README.md

 # MySiri
-Program to convert speech to text using SwiftUI Language can be changed by modifying the local for example fr_FR to en_EN<br\>
+Program to convert speech to text using SwiftUI<br />
+Language can be changed by modifying the local for example fr_FR to en_EN<br />
 You may need to set up cocoapods